idun-corp/Idun-Examples/ProptechOS-Api/examples/angular-b2c-implicit-oauth-flow/README.md

 # Angular B2C implicit OAuth2 flow example

-This project illustrates how to implement authentication and authorization in the ProptechOS API using [Microsoft Authentication Library for Angular](https://www.npmjs.com/package/@azure/msal-angular)
+This example illustrates how to implement authentication and authorization in the ProptechOS API using [Microsoft Authentication Library for Angular](https://www.npmjs.com/package/@azure/msal-angular)

 ## Configuration